Donald Calthrop

 He died in Eton, Berkshire from a heart attack while he was filming Major Barbara (1941).
 According to Ronald Neame in his autobiography, some shots in the final film had a stand-in playing Calthrop's role (from the back) and a piece of dialogue was recorded using an unnamed person who impersonated Calthrop's voice.

+Calthrop is buried at St Patrick's Roman Catholic Cemetery, located in Waltham Forest, London.

 He was the nephew of dramatist Dion Boucicault.